cdomet-d/workflow-automation/readme.md

-# Scripts and utils: a few tools to make your life easier.
+# Scripts and utils: a few tools to make your life easier

 Sometimes, programming gets pretty repetitive.
 Here are some of the scripts I wrote while studying at 42 to streamline some processes.
 Enjoy !